wptrainingteam/learn-wp-content/developer-learning-pathway/11-introduction-to-wordpress-multisite/03-advanced-multisite-management.md

 ## Introduction

-With the basics of managing a multisite network under your belt, it's time to dive into some more advanced site management tasks.
+With the basics of managing a multisite network under your belt, it's time to look at some more advanced site management tasks.

 Let's dive into the different possible site statuses, what happens when you delete a site, how to export a single site from a multisite network to its own install, and how to convert a multisite network install back to a single site install.